Postgraduate Certificate in Education in Foundation Phase Teaching

 Aim

-The aim of this fully online programme is to respond to the increased need for professional educators in South Africa.
-The Post Graduate Certificate in Education (PGCE), Foundation Phase (FP), is for students who want to qualify as professional educators in the Foundation Phase after having completed an appropriate three-year degree or recognised national diploma.
+This fully online programme is designed to address the growing demand for professional educators in South Africa.
+The Postgraduate Certificate in Education (PGCE) in Foundation Phase (FP) is intended for students who have completed a relevant three-year degree or recognised national diploma and wish to qualify as professional educators in the Foundation Phase.

 Mode of delivery